The World’s 25 Largest Airports By Surface Area

 Additionally, it has a mosque built directly on top of the gigantic car park, which is iconic in aerial photographs of the airport.

-The second largest airport in the world is Denver International Airport, making it the largest airport in the USA.
+The third largest airport in the world is Denver International Airport, making it the largest airport in the USA.
 It boasts awards for the Best Run Airport from TIME magazine, alongside the longest public-use runway in the US.

 Dallas/Fort Worth is known as one of the busiest airports in the world.